Main menu

 (3) Withdrawal after Final Judgment.
 After or with the entry of a final judgment, an attorney may file notice of withdrawal, for which leave of the court is not required.
 However, the withdrawal will not be effective until after the time for appeal has expired and no proceedings are pending.
 Provided, that at the conclusion of any family law action to which these rules apply, attorneys for both parties will be deemed to have automatically withdrawn as the attorneys of record effective when the time for appeal from the final judgment has expired and there are no proceedings pending.
 A written order the court may grant leave to withdraw on a showing of good cause and upon such conditions or sanctions as will prevent delay or prejudice to the parties.

 (1) Service; Content of Order.
 The clerk of the court will serve on all parties, including the party represented by the withdrawing attorney, an order permitting an attorney to withdraw.
 Service must be in the same manner as provided in Rule 809.
-The order allowing withdrawal must notify the party whose attorney is withdrawing that the party’s claims will be subject to dismissal with prejudice or default judgment may be entered against the party if the party does not, within 21 days after service of the order, either appoint another attorney to appear or file notice with the court that the party will be self-represented in the action.
+The order allowing withdrawal must notify the party whose attorney is withdrawing that the party’s claims will be subject to dismissal with prejudice or that default and default judgment may be entered against the party without further notice if the party does not, within 21 days after service of the order, either appoint another attorney to appear or file notice with the court that the party will be self-represented in the action.

 (2) Stay of Action.
 An action is stayed for 21 days after service by the court of an order allowing withdrawal of the attorney.